dhmillis/dhm_bmi/index.md

 } else if (num_bmi >= 25.0 && num_bmi < 30.0)
   { msg <- "Overweight"
 } else if (num_bmi >= 30.0 && num_bmi < 34.5)
-  { msg <- "Obese"
+  { msg <- "Obese" }
-}
 paste(str_bmi, " ", msg)
 ```

 ```
-## [1] "23.51   Ideal BMI"
+## [1] "24   Ideal BMI"
 ```
+So Steve has a normal BMI for his height.

 ---
-## Using the BMI Calculator
+## Using BMI Calculator

-To use the BMI calculator, enter the following information:
+To use BMI Calculator, enter the following information:

 - Enter your height, in feet and inches, using the two drop-down boxes.
 - Enter your weight, in pounds, using the slider.

-The BMI calculator will manage the unit conversions, and will calculate your BMI.
+BMI Calculator will manage the unit conversions, and will calculate your BMI.

----
-## Disclosure

-The calculation of body mass index is only an approximate measure of body fat.
-It is best to consult with a licensed health practitioner if you would like a more detailed evaluation of your nutritional status.
+## Features of BMI Calculator

+- Simple graphical interface.
+- Conversion of height and weight to metric values is done automatically.
+- Slider input for weight makes it easy to test different weight scenarios.
+You can quickly find a target weight that would move you from an undesirable BMI to a healthier BMI, just by moving the slider.